Web Full Reference

 If branch.deepview() has not been called, an error will arise with a reminder to call branch.deepview() first.

-Usage
+Example Usage

-$('a.deepview-cta').click(branch.deepviewCta); // If you are using jQuery
+$('a.deepview-cta').click(branch.deepviewCta); // jQuery example

-document.getElementById('my-elem').onClick = branch.deepviewCta; // Or generally
+document.getElementById('my-elem').onClick = branch.deepviewCta; // General example

 <a href='...' onclick='branch.deepviewCta()'> // In HTML

-// We recommend to assign deepviewCta in deepview callback:
+// We recommend assigning `deepviewCta()` in `deepview()` callback:

 branch.deepview(data, option, function(err) {